johannschopplich/nuxt-api-party/docs/guides/caching-strategies.md

 To enable built-in browser caching in your data composable, set the `cache` option to one of the values in the [options](#cache-options) section below.

-::: tip
+::: tip HTTP Caching
-To support HTTP caching, you must enable the [`enablePrefixedProxy`](/config/index#enableprefixedproxy) experimental option in your `nuxt.config` file.
+To support HTTP caching, you must enable the [`enablePrefixedProxy`](/essentials/module-configuration#enableprefixedproxy) experimental option in your `nuxt.config` file.
 This allows GET requests to be GET requests, which is required for caching to work correctly.

 ```ts
 export default defineNuxtConfig({